AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

     ![](images/editor-setting-add-attributes-list.png-to-element.PNG){width="300" align="left"}

 - **Publish Profile**: This contains the Publish Profiles that can be used to publish the knowledge base output.
-You can create a new profile for a selected consumer type.
+You can create a new profile for a target Knowledge base.
 For example, Salesforce or ServiceNow.

     - **Requirements to create a Salesforce Publish Profile**